Nigeria Loans – Loan Opportunities for Nigerians

 NYIF Loan

-The Nigeria Youth Investment Fund (NYIF) is a three(3) years ring-fenced fund designed to empower youth-owned businesses and fundable ideas with funds to start up or boost their existing business in Nigeria.
-So far, the 2020 application is completed while the disbursement process is still on and the 2021 phase is set to commence.
+The Nigeria Youth Investment Fund (NYIF) was originally designed as a three(3) years ring-fenced fund to empower youth-owned businesses and fundable ideas with funds to start up or boost their existing business in Nigeria.
+The program was launched in 2020 and received multiple applications.
+Since the program gained good popularity, the NYIF was later institutionalized and made a permanent program for youths and is open for application.
+Details here

 NG-CARES Grant